 Here at Our Redeemer and for Lutherans in general, infants are baptized in the name of the Father, +Son, and Holy Spirit.
 The child is then taught the Christian faith at home by his parents.
 Additionally, children are continually taught the faith through worship, Sunday School, First Communion, and Catechism.
 Older people who have not been baptized first make a profession of faith and then prepare for Holy Baptism through adult catechism.

 Members of other Lutheran Church Missouri Synod congregations who have moved into our area request a transfer of membership from their home congregation.
 There is no need for Adult Catechism for transfers.
 We simply ask a transferring family to undergo one orientation session.
 Of course, if there is a desire to undergo instruction, this is certainly a welcome option.
-Transfers are assigned a sponsoring family (explained below).

 The inquirers, typically about 12 people or so, then begin a class of instruction or catechism.
 These are taught by the pastor and some of the Elders of the congregation.
 Instruction centers around the following topics: